exercism/javascript/exercises/concept/windowing-system/.docs/instructions.md

 ## 6. Change a program window

-Implement an `changeWindow` method that accepts a `ProgramWindow` instance as input and changes the window to the specified size and position.
+Implement a `changeWindow` method that accepts a `ProgramWindow` instance as input and changes the window to the specified size and position.
-The function should return the `ProgramWindow` instance that was passed in after the changes where applied.
+The function should return the `ProgramWindow` instance that was passed in after the changes were applied.

-The window should get a width of 400, a height of 300 and and be positioned at x = 100, y = 150.
+The window should get a width of 400, a height of 300 and be positioned at x = 100, y = 150.

 ```javascript
 const programWindow = new ProgramWindow();